-- Grant being chased by an airplane in a cornfield on a beautiful day.
+- Grant is chased by an airplane in a cornfield on a beautiful day.
 There is nothing unusual until you begin to see the white trails of plane exhaust in a clear blue sky.

-- Grant and Saint escaping from James Mason (a superb Hitchcock villain) and Martin Landau on top of Mount Rushmore.
+- Grant and Saint escape from James Mason (a superb Hitchcock villain) and Martin Landau on top of Mount Rushmore.

 - The bidding scene in the Chicago auction house.

 - The gun going off in the Mount Rushmore gift shop and the little boy putting his hands to his ears a millisecond before the shot – a rare Tomasini miss that makes the film more fascinating today.

-- Grant being chased through a brilliant reconstruction of the United Nations since Hitchcock was not allowed to film there.
+- Grant tries to escape through a brilliant reconstruction of the United Nations since Hitchcock was not allowed to film there.

 - The final risqué shot of the train entering the tunnel as our stars finally get to consummate their relationship.